Alexmsit/AMR_project/README.md

 **3. Rebuild the Appimage**

-Lastly the Appimage needs to be rebuild with the command below:
+Lastly, the Appimage needs to be rebuild with the command below.
+To execute the command the [appimagetool](https://github.com/AppImage/AppImageKit/releases) needs to be downloaded first.

 ```
-TODO
+./appimagetool-x86_64.AppImage -v /PATH/TO/YOUR/squashfs-root
 ```